Last Updated on

 Is Doppler Sonography Safe?

 Just like ultrasound scans, Doppler ultrasound in pregnancy is safe as well, when conducted by a trained professional.
 Opt for a Doppler scan to see if your baby is doing well.
 Safety is something that you do not need to worry about as there is no risk to you or to your baby.
-However, a Doppler scan should not be conducted before 24 weeks of pregnancy.
+A Doppler scan is performed at 12 weeks for uterine artery flow to predict pre-eclampsia.

 Types of Doppler Ultrasound